-Insta-download: 5 ways to save photos from Instagram
+Save me: How to save photos from Instagram

 Step 1: Navigate to Instagram’s website.

-Step 2: Find the Instagram picture you want to save and click on the time-elapsed counter in the upper-right corner.
+Step 2: Find the Instagram picture you want to save and click on it.

-Step 3: Copy the photo’s URL from your browser.
+Step 3: Copy the photo’s URL from the web address bar in your browser.

 Step 4: Go to DownloadGram’s website.